 - Submit the completed form, along with any relevant certified documents, transcripts and required documentation.

-Applied Australian Migration Law and Practice is offered twice a year, with applications closing 4 weeks before each session commences:
+Applied Australian Migration Law and Practice is offered once a year, with applications closing 4 weeks before the session commences:

 Once you have successfully completed Applied Australian Migration Law and Practice as a non-award student, you will be able to credit the course as status towards the ANU Graduate Certificate of Law or Master of Laws (within seven years).